|Home » Products » Hidden Powers and Northern Lights|

 Meals: Breakfast / Dinner

 Head onwards, passing Myrdalsjokull Glacier, to visit Reynisfjara beach.
-Take a walk on the black sands, admiring the extraordinary rock formations and thundering waves of the Atlantic Ocean.
-Cross a vast lava field created from a very destructive 18th-century eruption as you head into Southeast Iceland.
+Take a walk on the black sand, admiring the extraordinary rock formations and thundering waves of the Atlantic Ocean.
+Cross Eldhraun, a vast lava field created from a very destructive 18th-century eruption as you head into Southeast Iceland.
 The snows of winter make this landscape into something very mysterious.

 Day 4 Kirkjubaejarklaustur - Skaftafell National Park - JokulsarlonAccommodation: Icelandair Hotel Klaustur